MicrosoftDocs/bot-docs/articles/bot-framework-azure-question-and-answer-bot.md

 #ROBOTS: Index
 ---

-# The question and answer bot
+# Build a bot that answers questions from an FAQ

-The question and answer bot template demonstrates how to use the <a href="https://qnamaker.ai" target="_blank">QnA Maker</a> tool to quickly create an FAQ Bot.
-One of the basic requirements in writing your own bot service is to seed it with questions and answers.
-In many cases, the questions and answers already exist in content like FAQ URLs.
-QnA Maker lets you ingest your existing FAQ content and expose it as an HTTP endpoint.
+The question and answer bot template demonstrates how to use the <a href="https://qnamaker.ai" target="_blank">QnA Maker</a> tool to create a bot than answers questions like a company's FAQ URL.
+QnA Maker tool lets you ingest your existing FAQ content to create the source of the questions and answers.

-When you create the template, Azure Bot Service lets you either select an existing knowledge base you may have created from the <a href="https://qnamaker.ai" target="_blank">QnA Maker portal</a>, or create an empty knowledge base.
+When you create the template, Azure Bot Service lets you either select an existing FAQ as the knowledge base for the bot or create one manually from the <a href="https://qnamaker.ai" target="_blank">QnA Maker portal</a>.

 The routing of the message is identical to the one presented in the [Basic bot template](bot-framework-azure-basic-bot.md).
 Most messages will have a `Message` activity type, and will contain the text and attachments the user sent.
 If the message’s activity type is `Message`, the template posts the message to `BasicQnAMakerDialog` in the context of the current message (see **BasicQnAMakerDialog.csx**).

 [!code-csharp[Route message](../includes/code/azure-question-and-answer.cs#routeMessage)]